AI Engineering Answers

 Your pen test is not the first time someone should ask how you govern AI changes

-Enterprise SaaS buyers expect an attributable software development lifecycle: who triggered AI work, under which org and project permissions, through which validation gates.
-Shadow AI in local clones fails vendor reviews; structured runs and RBAC frame a credible answer.
+Enterprise SaaS buyers expect an attributable software development lifecycle.
+Who triggered AI work.
+Under which org and project permissions.
+Through which validation gates.
+Shadow AI in local clones fails vendor reviews.
+Structured runs and RBAC frame a credible answer.

-enterprise SaaSsecuritycomplianceRBACMay 28, 2026 · 2 min read
+SaaSsecuritycomplianceRBACMay 28, 2026 · 2 min read

 -

-The cross-functional feature factory—without the linear handoff queue
+The cross-functional feature factory without the linear handoff queue

 -

-“Looks good to me” is not a QA strategy—especially for AI-generated PRs
+“Looks good to me” is not a QA strategy, especially for AI-generated PRs

 -

-The PM revolution is not a better prompt—it is a seat on the work item
+The PM revolution is not a better prompt: it is a seat on the work item

 -